 When to Contact a Medical Professional

-Most of the conditions that cause subcutaneous emphysema are very severe, and you are likely already being treated by a health care provider.
+Most of the conditions that cause subcutaneous emphysema are severe, and you are likely already being treated by a provider.
 Sometimes a hospital stay is needed.
 This is more likely if the problem is due to an infection.

-If you feel subcutaneous air in relation to any of the situations described above, particularly after trauma, call 911 or your local emergency services number immediately.
+If you feel subcutaneous air in relation to any of the situations described above, particularly after trauma, call 911 or the local emergency services number immediately.